Friday, October 11, 2024

 3. Put this list in order from highest interest rate to lowest.

-This is a crucial step as it gives you a bird’s eye view of your debt situation and helps you determine what needs to be your first target.
+This is a crucial step as it gives you a bird’s eye view of your debt situation and helps you determine your first target.

 Step 2: Create a Budget

-Before you can begin to aggressively pay down debt, you need to know how much extra money you can put toward debt repayment each month.
+Before you can begin to pay down debt aggressively, you need to know how much extra money you can put toward monthly debt repayment.
 Here’s how to create a simple budget:

 1. Add up how much money you have coming in every month after taxes.